Last updated Nov 4th, 2022

 You can try out different solutions to speed up your A/B testing.
 This kind of process dramatically reduces production time for each campaign, thus improving your A/B testing process.
 At this point, you can monitor the performance of different pricing positions on DPAs, alternate places for special offers, test a variety of backgrounds, colors and quickly decide on a winner.

 Yes, bland and colorless backgrounds send the wrong message; or worse, they get lost in an ocean of generic ads.
-To remove those annoying white backgrounds for all ads from your product catalog, just opt for a new and different background of your brand color or product color or import your own designs that align perfectly with your brand voice.
+To remove those annoying white backgrounds for all ads from your product catalog, just opt for a new and different background of brand color or product color or import your own designs that align perfectly with brand voice.

 Eliminate white backgrounds, stay on-brand and send the right message to audiences.